ttakami-42/push_swap/README.md

 Libft authorized | Yes

 * It will then wait and read instructions on the standard input, each instruction will be followed by ’\n’.
 Once all the instructions have been read, the program has to execute them on the stack received as an argument.
-* If after executing those instructions, the stack a is actually sorted and the stack b is empty, then the program must display "OK" followed by a ’\n’ on the standard output.
+* If after executing those instructions, the stack a is actually sorted and the stack b is empty, then the program must display ``OK`` followed by a ’\n’ on the standard output.
-* In every other case, it must display "KO" followed by a ’\n’ on the standard output.
+* In every other case, it must display ``KO`` followed by a ’\n’ on the standard output.
-* In case of error, you must display "Error" followed by a ’\n’ on the standard error.
+* In case of error, you must display ``Error`` followed by a ’\n’ on the standard error.
 Errors include for example: some arguments are not integers, some arguments are bigger than an integer, there are duplicates, an instruction doesn’t exist and/or is incorrectly formatted.

 ### Example
 ```